 In March of 93, the Simulman serials had also joined the other games: a made-up character – inspired by Venturi’s (and Jim Morrison!) likeness – whose series of adventures took place in 2021, of all years, and featured inspired characters like “the negative operative system SS-DOS”.
 Beyond that, even more serials were being planned.

 Bertinelli continues that, by that time, the company wasn’t investing in research and development anymore.
-All of its economical and human resources were focused on the serials, a choice which will end up gloriously backfiring.
+All of its economical and human resources were focused on the serials, a choice that will end up gloriously backfiring.

-On another point, most of the former Simulmondo developers seem to agree: CEO Francesco Carlà was a great businessman with forward thinking ideas, but he never was that good at managing people.
+On another point, most of the former Simulmondo developers seem to agree: CEO Francesco Carlà was a great businessman with forward-thinking ideas, but he never was that good at managing people.

 Gianluca Gaiba recalls that, by 1993, everyone did a little bit of everything.
 He was a musician, but he was also working on testing and scripts, even though by then the team had swelled up to something like 20 people, there was no way otherwise to meet the deadlines.
 After a gruesome few months, he also went to speak with Carlà about wanting to leave the firm, only to be met with disdain.
-“To me it felt like I could leave at any time, since there were already three people ready to take my place.” he recalls.
+“To me, it felt like I could leave at any time since there were already three people ready to take my place,” he recalls.